MicrosoftDocs/appcenter-docs/docs/sdk/crashes/react-native.md

 ### <a name="process"></a> Processing crashes in JavaScript

 During `react-native link`, the SDK will ask whether or not to send crash reports automatically or process crashes in JavaScript.
-You need to answer to process in Javascript for any of the `Crash.setListener` methods to work as expected.
+You need to answer to process in Javascript for any of the `Crashes.setListener` methods to work as expected.

 All the different callbacks of the event listener are discussed one by one in this document, but you need to set one event listener that define all callbacks at once.